minchinweb/seafoam/README.rst

   vertical on the left side of the page.
 Default is False.
 NEIGHBORS
   Activates the links to the next and previous articles, both in the "all posts" index and the category-specific index.
-Requires the `neighbors <https://pypi.python.org/pypi/pelican-neighbors>`_ to be both installed and activated (i.e. listed under ``PLUGINS``).
+Requires the `neighbors
+  <https://pypi.python.org/pypi/pelican-neighbors>`_ plugin to be both
+  installed and activated (i.e. listed under ``PLUGINS``).
 OPEN_GRAPH_FB_APP_ID
   You can use this setting to provide a Facebook *app id*.
 See the